 Planning to start doing your own car maintenance and repairs?
 A good torque wrench should be one of your first purchases.
 So what is a torque wrench and why do I need it?
-A torque wrench measures torque of a fastener, or its twisting force.
-It will keep you from making very expensive and preventable mistakes.
+A torque wrench measures twisting force applied to a fastener, believe me when I say that it will keep you from making very expensive mistakes.

 Your most used torque wrench will be the 3/8 drive.
 These are usually found in the 10-100 ft-lb range.
-You will be using it for torquing things like spark plugs, intake/exhaust manifolds, exhaust components, and generally smaller under hood components.
+You will be using it for torquing components like spark plugs, intake/exhaust manifolds and general under hood components.

-The last square drive of torque wrench that should be a part of your collection is the 1/4-inch drive.
+The last drive of torque wrench that should be a part of your collection is the 1/4-inch drive.
 This drive is often ignored but is the one that will prevent the most costly damage and re-dos.
 Torque of smaller bolts and nuts of sealing surfaces is very crucial.
-When doing jobs like replacing oil pan gaskets, valve cover gaskets, and water pumps that use small bolts its extremely easy to over tighten and strip or distort the gasket mating surfaces.
+When doing jobs like replacing oil pan gaskets, valve cover gaskets, and water pumps that use small bolts its extremely easy to over tighten and break the fasteners which will really ruin your day.
 The ¼ torque wrench will most likely be the least used but most important tool in your torque wrench collection.

 Best 1/2 Inch Torque Wrench